Guidogl/greenfield-to-2024/README.md

 ### "The Mythical Man-Month" Perspective

 In the "The Mythical Man-Month" book, Fred Brooks discusses the complexities of software development and highlights the challenges of estimating productivity in terms of lines of code.
 He also asserts that, regardless of the chosen programming language, a professional developer will write an average of 10 lines of code (LoC) per day.
-While the book was first published in 1975 and the development process has evolved significantly since then, other sources suggest that professional developers now write about 100 lines of code a day.
+While the book was first published in 1975 and the development process has evolved significantly since then, other sources suggest that professional developers now write about 100 lines of code (LoC) per day.

 Relying solely on Lines of Code (LoC) can be misleading due to its susceptibility to variations in coding style, documentation practices, and the presence of dead code.
 Instead, it's advisable to utilize a related metric such as Non Comment Source Statements (NCSS).
 NCSS quantifies the number of executable statements within the code, providing a more accurate measure of functionality.
 This approach ensures that metrics remain comparable and deliver meaningful insights into the software development process.